 Our most advanced product candidate, migalastat HCl, is an investigational, orally-administered, small molecule pharmacological chaperone for the treatment of Fabry disease.
 In October, 2010, we entered into a License and Collaboration Agreement with GSK to develop and commercialize migalastat HCl.
 Under the terms of the License and Collaboration Agreement, GSK received an exclusive worldwide license to develop, manufacture and commercialize migalastat HCl.
 In consideration of the license grant, we received an upfront license payment of \$30 million and are eligible to receive further payments of up to approximately \$170 million upon the successful achievement of development, regulatory and commercialization milestones, as well as tiered double-digit royalties on global sales of migalastat HCl.
-We are jointly funding development costs with GSK in accordance with an agreed upon development plan, pursuant to which we funded 50% of the development costs in 2011 and will fund only 25% of the development costs for 2012 and beyond, subject to annual and aggregate caps.
+We are jointly funding development costs with GSK in accordance with an agreed upon development plan, pursuant to which we funded 50% of the development costs for 2012 and beyond, subject to annual and aggregate caps.